Shane Carruth: Acting

 In 2018, Carruth starred in the psychological thriller The Dead Center about a hospital psychiatrist whose own sanity is pushed to the edge when a frightened amnesiac patient insists that he has died and brought something terrible back from the other side.

 Personal life

 In 2019, when asked about his religious beliefs, he stated that he was raised Christian, but fell away from it, before later saying that he still prays from time to time and finds some comfort from the Bible.

 Legal issues

 From 2011 to 2018, Carruth was in a relationship with Amy Seimetz.
 The couple became engaged in 2013.
 Seimetz obtained temporary restraining orders against Carruth in 2018 and a permanent restraining order in 2020, citing years of domestic and emotional abuse and harassment.
 Carruth has denied these allegations.

 On January 13, 2022, Carruth was arrested at the home of another ex-girlfriend on allegations of domestic assault and vandalism.
 He was released four days later on a $50,000 bond.
-Variety reported that the Los Angeles County District Attorney's Office would not file felony charges.
+Los Angeles County District Attorney's Office did not file felony charges.